Emergency facts (details below):

 If using overseas information, please remember that the toxicity of most native Australian species is unknown.
 As they say: “there are old mushroom hunters, there are bold mushroom hunters, but there are no old, bold mushroom hunters”.

 I will highlight a few of the larger common species.
 Above to begin is the Death Cap mushroom, responsible alone for most human deaths.
-I’ve seen it mainly under Oak trees.
+I’ve seen it mainly (but not always) under Oak trees.
 The cap is pale to greenish-yellow, gills are typically white and there’s a ragged sac-like base (arrowed) which you often have to dig up to see.

 Agaricus xanthodermus (the Yellow Staining Mushroom) is very common in Adelaide parks and causes intense gastrointestinal signs.
 It looks a lot like the edible field mushroom A. campestris.
 Although both have gills that start pink and go to brown, it can be identified by the yellow colour from bruising the flesh or cutting the lower stem.